adamzr2000/go-ethereum-configurator/README.md

 ## Overview

 This repository provides a set of scripts that streamline the setup of a private Ethereum network.
-It offers configuration options for key parameters, including keystore passwords, node data directories, and network specifications like the chainId and block period interval.
+It offers configuration options for key parameters, including keystore passwords, node data directories, and network specifications like the chain id and block period interval.
 With these tools, you can easily create and manage a private Ethereum network for your specific needs.

 The **bootnode** plays a crucial role in this network, facilitating the association between nodes.